Autocratic, democratic or laissez-faire - what’s your leadership style?

 Autocratic leaders make all the decisions themselves.
 They do not consult their team, or let them make decisions.
 Once the decision has been made, they impose it and expect obedience.

 Laissez-faire leaders have very little involvement in decision-making, mostly leaving everything up to their team.
-As long as the team members are capable and motivated this can work, but can create problems if not.
+As long as the group members are capable and motivated this can work, but can create problems if not.

 Introducing transformational leadership